 On August 6, 2019, the Board approved Orange County's 2019-2020 Action Plan for community development projects and activities.
-The Action Plan utilizes some of the federal Community Development Block Grant funding to support capital improvements projects related to rehabilitation of public facilities that provide services and/or affordable housing to low to moderate-income individuals and families, as well as chronically homeless persons and individuals with disabilities.
+The Action Plan designated \$500,000 in Community Development Block Grant (CDBG) funding to support the construction of a public facility that will provide health care services to low to moderate-income individuals and families in the Bithlo community.

-To implement the projects in the Housing and Urban Development approved 2019-2020 Action Plan, Subrecipient Agreements must be executed with the non-profit agencies.
-The agreements have been reviewed by the County Attorney's Office as to form.
-The list of agencies and funding amounts awarded are attached.
+To comply with Housing and Urban Development regulations and efficiently implement the projects outlined in the Action Plan, a Subrecipient Agreement must be executed with the non-profit agency, Community Health Centers, Inc. The agreement has been reviewed by the County Attorney's Office as to form.